LyonsZhang/CINEMA-Group/content/post/23-01-31-launch-research-group/index.md

 ---
-title: Ming Wang ,Lijun Zhang and Liangliang Zhang Announce the Official Launch of Their Biostatistical Research Group
+title: Ming Wang, Lijun Zhang and Liangliang Zhang Announce the Official Launch of Their Biostatistical Research Group
 date: 2023-01-31
 image:
   focal_point: 'top'
 ---

-Ming Wang ,Lijun Zhang and Liangliang Zhang Announce the Official Launch of Their Biostatistical Research Group
+Ming Wang, Lijun Zhang and Liangliang Zhang Announce the Official Launch of Their Biostatistical Research Group

 <!--more-->